Myndex/SAPC-APCA/README.md

 Files that are intended for supporting the Silver/WCAG 3 conformance model all have **APCA** in the file name.
 Files with SAPC in the name are part of ongoing research and should NOT be used for developing conformance tools.

 ## Change Notices:
-If you have been using any files from this repository, be sure to read the file "ImportantChangeNotices.md" for critical updates that may affect results.
+If you have been using any files from this repository, be sure to read the file "[ImportantChangeNotices.md]" for critical updates that may affect results.
 ### CURRENT VERSION: Beta 0.97g (Oct 12, 2020, 11:35 GMT)
+[ImportantChangeNotices.md]:ImportantChangeNotices.md

+Recent changes to constants: **blkClmp is now** `const blkClmp = 1.33;` and **Gco** is now `const Gco = 0.7152;` The latter was due to a typo that migrated its way from one of the development models in MatLab, which has a number of small errors in their standard sRGB libraries apparently.

 -----

 # SAPC/APCA
 ![](images/Myndex_eye_cielab.jpg)
-### SAPC Algorithm _(S-LUV Advanced Perceptual Contrast)_
+## SAPC _(S-LUV Advanced Perceptual Contrast)_
 ### APCA _Advanced Perceptual Contrast Algorithm_